Name of Austria: Ostarrîchi document

 The document was issued by Emperor Otto III on November 1, 996 in Bruchsal to Gottschalk von Hagenau, Bishop of Freising.
 It is today kept in the Bayrisches Hauptstaatsarchiv in Munich.

 The historical significance of the document lies in the fact that it is the first time that the name Ostarrîchi, the linguistic ancestor of Österreich, the German name for Austria, is mentioned, even though it applied only to a relatively small territory.
 The document concerns a donation of the "territory which is known in the vernacular as Ostarrîchi" (regione vulgari vocabulo Ostarrichi), specified as the region of Neuhofen an der Ybbs (in loco Niuuanhova dicto).
 The emperor donated this land to the abbey of Freising as a fief.
 The lands and some other communities in the vicinity, which the abbey acquired later, were held until 1803, when they were incorporated into Austria.

 Latin name

+The first written mention of the name Austria is found in the work Historia Langobardorum by Paolo Diacono and dates back to 796.

 The name Austria is a latinization of German Österreich (that is, the spelling of the name Austria approximates, for the benefit of Latin speakers, the sound of the German name Österreich).
 This has led to much confusion as German Ost is "east", but Latin auster is "south".
 That is why the name is similar to Australia, which is derived from the Latin Terra Australis ("southern land").

 The name is first recorded as Austrie marchionibus (Margrave of Austria) on a deed issued by Conrad III to the Klosterneuburg Monastery in 1147.

 On the Privilegium Minus of 1156, the name of the country is given as marchiam Austriae (March of Austria) and as Austriae ducatum (Duchy of Austria).
 In English usage, "Austria" is attested since the early 17th century.